 · This prestigious competition is open to all schools and invites students up to (and including) the age of 18, to submit their work.

 · All entries must be original works of art; facsimiles of existing artworks will not be accepted.

 · Clear evidence of personal research or a workbook should be available so that we can understand the inspiration and how the idea was developed.

-· All entries will be judged by Keith Brymer Jones, with the help of the team from Specialist Crafts.
+· All entries will be judged by Michael Brennand-Wood, with the help of the team from Specialist Crafts.

 · From the initial entries, a shortlist will be compiled.
 Those entries on the shortlist may be asked to provide further images and workbook evidence so we can judge all entries in more detail.